 Appointment of external auditors

-Following changes to the local external audit arrangements in the Local Accountability Act 2014, NHS Trusts and CCGs need to procure and locally appoint their own auditors for 2017/18 and subsequent years.
+Following changes to the local external audit arrangements in the Local Accountability Act 2014, NHS Trusts and CCGs need to procure and locally appoint their own auditors from 2017/18 and subsequent years.

-Both Governing Bodies agreed to the appointment of KPMG as their external auditors for a further two years.
-This decision was taken on the advice of the CCG’s Auditor Panel.
+Both Fylde and Wyre CCG Governing Body and Blackpool CCG Governing Body agreed to the appointment of KPMG as their external auditors for 2019/20 and 2020/21.
+This decision was taken on the advice of both CCG Auditor Panels.